 If you have been following me on Twitter @thesingleleaf, you already know that Early Bird registration begins NOW at RootsTech.org.
 As an official ambassador to the RootsTech Conference and to guarantee the lowest registration price, I provide 3 reasons that RootsTech just might be the perfect family history and genealogy conference for you to attend in 2018:

 Keynote addresses from individuals whose life experiences and successes are varied.
-RootsTech has brought in speakers from the tech industry, the science community, the writer’s circle, the political realm, the entertainment industry, the bloggers’ sphere and of course, the field of family history and genealogy.
+RootsTech has brought in speakers from the tech industry, the science community, the writer’s circle, the political realm, the entertainment industry, the sports arena, the bloggers’ sphere and of course, the field of family history and genealogy.
 I have never been disappointed and I can’t wait to find out who our guests will be this coming year!

 RootsTech offers 4 days of customized learning with over 200 sessions from which choose.
 I’ve heard in the past individuals lamenting because there were too many choices and the participants were given the difficult task of choosing one favored session over another.
 The good news is that if a session fills quickly, there is always another quality session to attend.

 The Expo Hall provides the greatest gathering of organizations, societies, and vendors to explore the latest in the field of family history and genealogy.
 23andMe is sponsoring the Demo Theater and there will be a Discovery Zone where interactive displays provide opportunities to come to know your heritage in a fun way.
 Innovation Alley was introduced two years ago, highlighting new tech tools and products.
 From March 1-3, there will be an encore performance of the Heirloom Show and Tell where you can bring a small item or a photo of a larger item and have an expert tell you more about it.
 In addition, Coaches’ Corner will return to provide one-to-one mentoring to help you overcome your brick walls.
-If the genealogy and family history coaching you’re considering isn’t free, you haven’t yet found the best coaches in the league.

 In addition to these 3 reasons, one cannot forget that the RootsTech venue, the Salt Palace Convention Center, is within walking distance of the Family History Library.
 Prepare now to access some of the greatest collections on earth to help you find your ancestors!